mikolasstuchlik/SlideUI/README.md

 There is a list of currently tracked issues and feature ideas.

 MUST HAVE:
+ - Refactor problematic feautres (editor, free cam, ...) and remove unneeded features
  - PDF mode

 MUST FIX:
  - Disable double-click in unrelated window

 NICE TO HAVE:
  - Add the posibility to save file from editor as executable
  - Optimize input fields for numbers
+ - Separate `SlideVaporized` module to a different repository
+ - Separate `SlideUIViews` module to a different repository

 FIX:
 - Fix freecam edge-scroll performance hit